 The Episcopal Church of the Holy Innocents

 Judith Krom is our Deacon-Almoner.
 She is a native of Hartford, Connecticut.
 Dr. Krom retired after many years in higher education administration.
 She resides in Brick, New Jersey and is a widow of Dr. Bernard Braen.
 Dr. Krom is an alumna of Gordon College, Syracuse University, The State University of New York at Buffalo, and our diocesan School for Deacons.
 Her principal vocation is as a nursing home chaplain; she offers this ministry at Meridian Nursing and Rehabilitation Unit in Brick, New Jersey.
 As Almoner of our Parish, Dr. Krom keeps the discretionary purse for use in distributing alms for the relief of the needy.
-She Co-chairs our diocesan Commission on Recovery, and is on the Deacon's Council.
+She is a member of our diocesan Commission on Recovery.
 Dr. Krom participates in the Liturgy, offers adult education opportunities in the Parish, and is one of the organizers and leaders of the Parish's 2012 pilgrimage to Israel.
 She also participates with the team from Holy Innocents' serving in the Family Promise Shelter in Manahawkin.
 Dr. Krom has four children and seven grandchildren.

 Ms. Margaret Aftanis